erinvdoyle/flowerfarm/README.md

   - [Squoosh](https://squoosh.app/) for image compression
   - [Coolors](https://coolors.co/) for README visual of color pallet
   - [Code Beautify](https://codebeautify.org) for final formatting checks
-  - [ChatGPT]() for initial copy inspiration which I tweaked for style and tone
+  - [ChatGPT](https://openai.com/chatgpt/) for initial copy inspiration which was tweaked for style and tone

 - Guidance
   - Inspiration and a jumping off point from Code Institute's Love Running walkthrough project.